-Recently reissued in paperback, this is the single longest study of David Lindsay out there at the moment, as well as providing the most extensive biography.
+This is the single longest study of David Lindsay out there at the moment, as well as providing the most extensive biography.
 See the Cambridge University Press website for information and a downloadable extract.

 After 50 pages or so of biography, Sellin carries out a systematic analysis of the themes in those of Lindsay’s works available at the time (The Witch and The Violet Apple are covered separately in a final chapter, as their manuscripts were in the US in the process of being published while Sellin was researching his thesis).
 His initial sections, “Background, settings and places” and “The human world”, prove to be the most interesting, as they cover ground not usually examined by critics of Lindsay’s work, who are naturally more drawn to the fantastic elements.
 Sellin comes up with some interesting points, such as the frequent presence of the theatre (in characters’ professions, including actor and playwright) and the theatrical (the séance in Arcturus, the masque in Sphinx) in Lindsay’s work.
 The later chapters, on “The world of Crystalman” and “The Sublime world”, going over already well-trodden ground as they do, provide interesting moments, but seem more like a series of separate comments than forming an overall view of Lindsay’s work.
 Sellin has a rather dry, often repetitive style, and a tendency to extrapolate beyond the strict bounds of his material: he psychoanalyses Lindsay’s relations with women too freely, considering how little is really known of his inner life, and in a reductive Freudian manner that was surely dated even in the period when Sellin was writing; he also embellishes on Lindsay’s ideas beyond Lindsay’s own words, without making it explicitly clear where he leaves the source material and begins forming his own conclusions.
 Nevertheless, it’s a valuable book, and worthwhile reading for anyone interested in David Lindsay.